ALICE Digital Urban Freight Community

 Why this is critical for Urban Freight?

 Freight transport has historically been overlooked in city centers and treated separately from passenger mobilityAlthough this is gradually changing through the development of Sustainable Urban Logistics Plans (SULPs) and their integration into Sustainable Urban Mobility Plans (SUMPs), fragmentation persists.
 Improving visibility and understanding of urban freight flows and operations is a necessary first step.
-Digitalization and data sharing is a cornerstone of this process.
+Digitalisation and data sharing is a cornerstone of this process.
 It’s about integrating passenger and freight, but it’s also about ensuring a seamless journey between city centre and broader logistics, with merchandises that often cross borders on their way to the very final customer.

 Objective and scope

-Digitalization and data exchange is a very transversal topic, and the purpose of this community is to assess and facilitate its application/adoption for urban logistics, in close collaboration with experts, practitioners and policymakers – in the frame of EU-funded projects DELPHI, DISCO and NEXTLOGIC.
+Digitalisation and data exchange is a very transversal topic, and the purpose of this community is to assess and facilitate its application/adoption for urban logistics, in close collaboration with experts, practitioners and policymakers – in the frame of EU-funded projects DELPHI, DISCO and NEXTLOGIC.
 It is focused on Data Spaces as an enabler of several innovations such as Artificial Intelligence and Digital Twins, while keeping these applications outside the primary scope of the community.

 The Community will create a baseline on the state of interoperability today, as experienced by ALICE members and partners, to define clear foundations on the way forward.
 A collection of concrete use cases and good practices will complete this work, which will be formalized through a white paper.